Leadership Resources

 Leadership Activities

-Below are some activities that you can facilitate with your group/organization to help building leadership skills, build trust, and/or get to know eachother.
-This will be updated regularly throughout the year.
+Below are some activities that you can facilitate with your group/organization to form group dynamics, set goals, and cultivate leadership qualities.

-Group Expectations: This exercises is great for participants who will be spending a significant amount of time with eachother (either meeting on a regular basis or during a trip) to set expectations for a great experience.
+• Setting Group Expectations: This exercise is great for participants who will be spending a significant amount of time with each other (either meeting on a regular basis or during a trip) to set expectations for a great experience.

 More Leadership Resources